On utility maximization without passing by the dual problem: A general framework

 \begin{remark}{\rm The Fatou-closure property of the domain of optimization $\mathcal{I}$ is familiar from the arbitrage theory of frictionless markets.
 However, the notion we use is different from that of e.g. \cite{ds} and it is better adapted to our purposes.

-The definition of $\mathcal{A}_U$ stressed the possibility of being able to approximate each element in the domain of optimization by value processes of ``admissible'' strategies (i.e. by strategies from the class $\mathcal{A}$).
+The definition of $\mathcal{A}_U$ stressed the possibility of approximating each element in the domain of optimization by value processes of ``admissible'' strategies (i.e. by strategies from the class $\mathcal{A}$).
 This is a crucial feature in large markets, see Section \ref{lar}.
 The domain of optimization $\mathcal{I}$ can be thought of as being possibly ``larger'', requiring only the supermartingale property for each value process.
-Considering such domains follows the stream of literature represented by e.g. \cite{bifri} and \cite{oz}.} \end{remark}
+Considering domains like $\mathcal{I}$ follows the stream of literature represented by e.g. \cite{bifri} and \cite{oz}.} \end{remark}

 A weakness of Theorems \ref{main1}, \ref{main1.5} is that $U$ was assumed to be bounded from above.
 One can relax this condition at the price of requiring more about $\mathcal{M}^e_V$.

 \begin{assumption} Let